War and Love (2003 film): Plot

 Mushtaq Muhammad hatches a plan in which all of the Madras Regiment except, Gopinath and Vijayan were captured.
 Gopi kills Mushtaq, but is captured by the Pakistanis.
 All the prisoners of war are sent to a Pakistani camp, where they get tortured.
 They are forced to work like slaves.
 Kabir, Haneefa, Kurian and Hema (Sharath's love interest) are killed by the Pakistanis.
 Meanwhile, the notorious Pakistani terrorist leader Mansoor Akthar arrives in the camp.
-Jaffer Khan's beautiful daughter Serina also arrives there.
+Jaffer Khan's daughter Serina also arrives there.
 She is about to be raped by Mansoor, but Gopi kills him by dropping a big rock on the terrorist's head.
 Serina falls in love with Gopi while he decides to use it to save his country.
 Serina knows Malayalam since Jaffer Khan's father migrated from Malappuram to Pakistan during the Partition.
 Meanwhile, Captain Vijayan has infiltrated the Pakistani military and gets information that Pakistan is going to use nuclear weapons in the event of a lost war with India.
 Gopi, with the help of Serina, gains access to the defusing codes of the missile.
-The climax is a full war between Indian POWs freed by Vijayan and the Pakistani army.
+The climax is a full war between Indian PoWs freed by Vijayan and the Pakistani army.
 Finally, the nuclear bomb is defused by Gopi and the entire Pakistani army is killed.
 Jaffer Khan is killed by Sharath, who also dies from his injuries.
 The entire Pakistani camp is blown up and only Gopi, Serina and Vijayan survive.
 India wins the war and Gopi is given Param Vir Chakra on his return to India.
 Gopi marries Serina.
 The film ends with Serina chanting "Bharat Mata Ki Jai".

 Cast

+Production

+Captain Raju had a major accident on the sets of this film.
+Laila's voice was dubbed by Savitha Radhakrishnan.